AmrGomaa3/assembly_learn/string_reverse/README.md

-# Reverse String Using Stack (x86-64 Assembly)
+# string_reverse

 ## Overview
 This program reverses a string using the stack and outputs it to the console.

 It demonstrates:
 - Manual stack manipulation (`push` and `pop`)
 - String length calculation using `EQU`